-This policy sets out clear guidance on the standards of behaviour expected from all staff (as defined below) at the school and applies to all staff and volunteers working at the school regardless of their position, role or responsibility.
+This policy applies to all staff and volunteers working at the school regardless of their position, role or responsibility.
+It sets out clear guidance on the standards of behaviour expected from all staff and volunteers (as defined below) at the school.